Year 2 Class 2024/25

 Genres covered in Y2 writing may include: letters, instructions, setting and character descriptions, poetry and recounts.

-Our key texts and end of unit expectations for spring term...
+Our key texts and end of unit expectations for summer term...

 Please find below a range of resources to support your child with reading and writing: